accelerated-computing-class/telerun/README.md

 Additionally, the program you submit can write arbitrary output files to the directory `./out/` **on the remote server**, and any files in that directory will be downloaded and saved on your local machine in the directory `./telerun-out/<job_id>/`.

+If you want ASM/PTX/SASS output, you can run Telerun with the `--asm` flag.

 ## Server Etiquette

 Telerun executes student code on the remote server **without sandboxing**.
 If you wanted to break or take over the remote execution host by submitting a malicious program, you would find that it is not hard to do so.